CIT28/files/w10/ps2p4.md

-## CS50 Problem Set 2 - Finish Happy to Connect and start Union Square Donuts
+## CS50 Problem Set 2 - Finish Union Square Donuts
-# Part 3
+# Part 4

-# Happy to Connect
+# Donuts
-- In the ps2/connect folder, update your schema with any feedback you got from me regarding your submitted schema.
-- In the ps2/atl folder, update your schema with any feedback you got from me regarding your submitted schema.
+- In the ps2/connect, update your schema with any feedback you got from me regarding your submitted schema.
     - **COMMIT MESSAGE - "updates done"**

 ## Setup for Union Square Donuts
-- Create a new folder inide of the ps2 at the same level as atl, then create another folder named donuts and then inside that folder create a file named schema.sql and README.md, then commit with message:
+- Create a new folder inide of the ps2 at the same level as atl and connect, then create another folder named donuts and then inside that folder create a file named schema.sql and README.md, then commit with message:
     - **COMMIT MESSAGE - "donuts ready"**

 ## Problem to Solve
 - Review the Problem to Solve - https://cs50.harvard.edu/sql/2024/psets/2/donuts
 - This work will be completed over 2 canvas assignment, for this item you need to complete the following:

-- Step 1 - Donuts
-    - Based on your understanding of the requirements create your query for donuts, you can create more than table if you feel it is needed.
-    - In your README.md file create a sub heading for donuts and using the requirements, identify what in the requirements you used to create this part of the schema.
-    - This does not need to be long and will be modified as we move into the other area.
-    - For example: column name > what text in the requirements does this meet
-        - **COMMIT MESSAGE - "first draft of donuts"**
-- Step 2 - Orders
-    - Based on your understanding of the requirements create your query for orders, you can create more than table if you feel it is needed.
-    - In your README.md file create a sub heading for orders and using the requirements, identify what in the requirements you used to create this part of the schema.  - This does not need to be long and will be modified as we move into the other areas.
-If you feel it is important to add additional tables make note on your README.md file.
-    - For example: column name > what text in the requirements does this meet
-        - **COMMIT MESSAGE - "first draft of orders"**
-- Step 3 - Customers
-    - Based on your understanding of the requirements create your query for customers, you can create more than table if you feel it is neded.
-    - In your README.md file create a sub heading for customers and using the requirements, identify what in the requirements you used to create this part of the schema.
-    - This does not need to be long and will be modified as we move into the other areas.
-If you feel it is important to add additional tables make note on your README.md file.
-    - For example: column name > what text in the requirements does this meet
-        - **COMMIT MESSAGE - "first draft of customers"**

-- Step 4 - Sample Data

-   - Review the sample data and make sure your schema is designed to implement the sample data.
-    - In your README.md file create a sub heading for sample sata and using the requirements, identify what in the requirements you used to create this part of the schema.
-    - This does not need to be long and will be modified as we move into the other areas.
-If you feel it is important to add additional tables make note on your README.md file.
-      - For example: column name > what text in the requirements does this meet
-        - **COMMIT MESSAGE - "first draft of sample data"**

 - Step 7 - Create a ERD image